How Much to Fit a Shower in the UK?

 Duration

-The time it takes to complete the job is also an important cost factor, as typically the longer the job takes, the more expensive it will be.
+The time it takes to complete the job is also an important cost factor, as typically the longer the job takes, the higher the total cost to fit the shower will be.

 Tradesmen Costs for Shower Installation and Repairs